EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 # Security Considerations {#sec-cons}

-TODO: specify use of ephemeral keys multiple times

 EDHOC builds on the SIGMA-I family of theoretical protocols that provides perfect forward secrecy and identity protection with a minimal number of messages.
 The encryption algorithm of the SIGMA-I protocol provides identity protection, but the security of the protocol requires the MAC to cover the identity of the signer.
 Hence the message authenticating functionality of the authenticated encryption in EDHOC is critical: authenticated encryption MUST NOT be replaced by plain encryption only, even if authentication is provided at another level or through a different mechanism.

 EDHOC adds an explicit message type and expands the message authentication coverage to additional elements such as algorithms, application data, and previous messages.
 EDHOC uses the same Sign-then-MAC approach as TLS 1.3.